Joshua-M/customer-conversion-ml/README.md

 # Customer Conversion Prediction (ML)

 ## 📌 Project Overview
 This project applies machine learning techniques to predict customer conversions based on ad impressions, engagement metrics, and demographics.
-The goal is to help advertisers optimize their targeting strategies by identifying potential customers who are likely to convert.
+The goal is to help advertisers optimise their targeting strategies by identifying potential customers who are likely to convert.

 ## 🔧 How It Works
 - Cleans and preprocesses customer interaction data.